AnthonyH280/-CS-454-01-Project-1/Design.md

 2-Afterwards the user will input the code required for setting up the node server and convert lbs to kg

-3A-In a second terminal and give a CLI " curl "http://localhost:8080/convert?lbs=150" " so that it converts 3B-THough it was suppose to be able to work with CLI " 'http://<PUBLIC_IP>:8080/convert?lbs=150' ", but for some reason it never worked.
+3-In the web browser input " http://<PUBLIC_IP>:8080/convert?lbs=150 " so that it converts

 4-Run it as a service using provided CLI commands.

 5-Clean it up by terminatiting the instance.